cypress-io/cypress/source/guides/references/error-messages.md

 Let's examine several different ways you may get this error message.
 In every situation, you'll need to change something in your code to prevent this error.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Flaky tests below!",
+{% note warning Flaky tests below! %}
-  "body": "Several of these tests are dependent on race conditions.
+Several of these tests are dependent on race conditions.
 You may have to run these tests multiple times before they will actually fail.
-You can also try tweaking some of the delays."
+You can also try tweaking some of the delays.
-}
-[/block]
+{% endnote %}

 ## Simple Example